FlightControl-Master/slate/source/includes/Functional.Spawn.md

 Spawn_BE_KA50 = SPAWN:NewWithAlias( 'BE KA-50@RAMP-Ground Defense', 'Helicopter Attacking a City' )
 @usage local PlaneWithAlias = SPAWN:NewWithAlias( "Plane", "Bomber" ) -- Creates a new local variable that can instantiate new planes with the name "Bomber#ddd" using the template "Plane" as defined within the ME.
 ```
+Creates a new SPAWN instance to create new groups based on the defined template and using a new alias for each new group.

 <h4> Parameters </h4>
 * [SPAWN](#spawn-class-)